Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Further Experiments and Implementation Details

 \subsubsection{Linear Quadratic Control (\cref{sec:experiments:lqr})}

 \textbf{System.} In all experiments, except for those with the “random $\Abf, \Bbf, \Qbf$'' system (\cref{fig:lqr_experiments_rnd_B_Q}), we set $\Bbf = \Qbf = \Ibf \in \R^{D \times D}$.

-\textbf{Initial states.} We took the set of initial states seen in training to be the first $d \in [4]$ standard basis vectors, and used the remaining standard basis vectors for evaluating extrapolation.
+\textbf{Initial states.} For experiments with $d \in [D]$ initial states seen in training, we trained on the first $d$ standard basis vectors, and used the remaining standard basis vectors for evaluating extrapolation.

 \textbf{Optimization.} We ran policy gradient over a linear controller for $10^5$ iterations using a learning rate of $10^{-3}$.
+For the experiments of \cref{fig:lqr_experiments_d40}, to allow stable training with a larger state space dimension and longer horizon, we ran policy gradient for twice as many iterations using a smaller learning rate of $10^{-4}$.

 In the experiments of \cref{fig:lqr_experiments_main}, for all system types, median training cost across random seeds was within $10^{-8}$ of the minimal possible training cost.
 In the experiments of \cref{fig:lqr_experiments_h8}, for all system types with $H = 8$, median training cost was within $2 \cdot 10^{-5}$ of the minimal possible training cost.
+In the experiments of \cref{fig:lqr_experiments_d40}, for all system types, median training cost was within $2 \cdot 10^{-3}$ of the minimal possible training cost.
 Lastly, in the experiments of \cref{fig:lqr_experiments_rnd_B_Q}, for the “random $\Abf, \Bbf, \Qbf$'' system type, median training cost was within $0.02$ of the minimal possible training cost.